-This hostel is located 2 km. from the city centre, and most important, 2.7 km. from the Samara football arena.
-This means that you will be at all times right in the middle of the atmosphere created by football fans which are coming from all over the globe to see their national teams in action!
+This hostel is located 2 km. from the city centre.
+This means that you will be at all times right in the middle of the great atmosphere of the city!

 It features a 24-hour front desk, free Wi-Fi and has clean rooms with friendly staff.
 Another advantage is that it is located near to the public transport.

-If you are planning on visiting Samara for the World Football Cup, you should book right away, because if you wait any longer the possibility of not finding a room increases!
+If you are planning on visiting Samara, you should book right away, because if you wait any longer the possibility of not finding a room increases!